awstuff/server-foundation/README.md

 const server = require("server-foundation");

+server.disableXssiProtection();	// to this in order to disable the aforementioned XSSI protection in case your HTTP client of choice cannot deal with it.

 server.beforeStartup(app => {
 	// do something before the app's startup.
 The parameter app is the Express app object });